ikerising12138/recipe-prediction/README.md

 The metric we will be using to assess our model is accuracy, since mean acccuracy function is built-in to the `DecisionTreeClassifier` model and for the purpose of this question, we are only interested in how accurately it can make predictions, and there are no specific restrictions against any specific errors, such as false negatives.

-At time of prediction, we are able to use all of our data from our transformed dataframe to perform analysis, since the data's dates span from 2008 to 2018.
+At time of prediction, we are able to use all of our data aside from the `rating` column from our transformed dataframe to perform analysis, since `rating` is our response variable.

 ## Baseline Model

 Before we train our model, we need to first define a training set and a testing set.
+We used

 Again, since we are dealing with a classification problem, we will mainly be using `DecisionTreeClassifier`.
 The features we will be using is `submitted_year` and `interacted_year`, and both of them are treated as dicrete categorical features and therefore we decided to use `OneHotEncoder` to vectoeize these two columns.
 The remainder columns are kept and passed down to our `DecisionTreeClassifier`.